andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 The I/O classes **StyledInput** and **StyledOutput** provide the transport of individual **StyledSegment**s.

+### Clipboard

+The StyledTextModel provides capability to copy to and paste from the system clipboard in a variety of formats.
+Please refer to the **DataFormatHandler** class hierarchy.

+The default model, EditableRichTextModel, copies plain text, HTML, RTF, as well as the data in an internal format.
+It also supports pasting plain text and internal formatted data, as well as a limited support for pasting RTF.

 At the control level, save() and load() methods allow for data transfer using any of the data formats supported by the underlying model.